ssbc/ssb-meta-feeds-spec/README.md

 FIXME: define what the state is exactly and how it is updated

+When migrating from an existing SSB feed to a meta feed, for simplicity the master key would be the same as the original feed.
+For new feeds the master key should be different an used to derive keys for the sub feeds.
+FIXME: keks?

 Once you start talking about multiple feeds that might relate to the same thing (say contact messages of a feed) is becomes very important what the purpose of the feeds are and how they are stored so you don't